 Activated carbon foam can be used as a material for the folded carbon filter.

-Although activated carbon filters have shown to be ineffective against certain substances like ammonia and nitrates, activated carbon aquarium filters (eg biochemical cotton koi pond filter, aquarium fish tank biochemical foam filter) is efficient in eliminating toxic substances like phenol and tannin.
-This multiple level filtration devices with activation carbon content is being utilized by many aquarium owners to ensure that their fish remains healthy and safe on a full scale.
+Although activated carbon filters have shown to be ineffective against certain substances like ammonia and nitrates, activated carbon aquarium filters (eg biochemical cotton koi pond filter, aquarium fish tank biochemical foam filter) are efficient in eliminating toxic substances like phenol and tannin.
+These multiple-level filtration devices with activation carbon content are being utilized by many aquarium owners to ensure that their fish remains healthy and safe on a full scale.